haomianzheng/ccamp-client-pm-yang/draft-zheng-ccamp-client-pm-yang.md

 {{!I-D.yu-ccamp-optical-resource-pm-yang}} is aimed to provide a performance management approach on the resource level in a traditional way.
 This resource stands for physical resource, such as board, port etc., or logical resource, e.g. TTP etc. The management object is different with this document.
 But there is some relationship between these two documents.
 The PM data of client signal can be collected on some specific resources.
 And usually there would be some additional calculation needed for client signal PM data.
-This collection mechanism, including which resource should be adopted, when these resource PM data should be collected and the calculation method are focus of this document.
+This collection mechanism, including which resource should be adopted, when these resource PM data should be collected and the calculation method are the focus of this document.

 # Use Cases of Performance Management of Client Signal